inspec/inspec/docs/resources.rst

 stderr -- DONE
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-The ``stderr`` matcher tests environment variables after they are output to stderr.
-For example:
+The ``stderr`` matcher tests environment variables after they are output to stderr:

 .. code-block:: ruby